Everything you need to know about Lantern Academy, our training programs, and how we can help your facility.

 Yes.
 Before class begins we gather information about your specific manifolds, valves, alarms, and distribution piping.
 Lessons and assessments are then tailored so staff learn about and practice on the exact components they will maintain every day.

 Absolutely.
-Graduates gain access to Lantern’s video reference library, making it easy to review a procedure—such as “tricky spring insertion”—right before returning to the job floor, or even during the repair.
+Graduates gain access to Lantern's video reference library for three years, making it easy to review a procedure-such as a "tricky spring insertion"-right before returning to the job floor, or even during the repair.

 The curriculum is mapped directly to NFPA 99 requirements, and all practical exercises reflect inspection points surveyors look for.
 Our blog and refresher content also cover code updates and best-practice documentation so your program stays audit-ready.

-The section of NFPA 99 that addresses medical gas maintenance personnel qualifications is Section 5.1.14.2.1.
-This section describes the requirements for individuals performing maintenance on medical gas, vacuum, WAGD (Waste Anesthetic Gas Disposal), and medical support gas systems in healthcare facilities.
+The section of NFPA 99 that addresses medical gas maintenance personnel qualifications is Section 5.1.14.4.2.5.
+This section describes the requirements for individuals performing maintenance on medical gas, vacuum, WAGD, and medical support gas systems in healthcare facilities.